spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-meta-messenger.md

 - send the access token to the bot.
 Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`

 - make sure you don't log out the session for which you obtained an access token some time in the future, as that would break the Double Puppeting feature

-## Usage

-You then need to start a chat with `@messengerbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).
-Note that the user ID of the bridge's bot is not `@facebookbot:example.com`.

-You then need to send a `login` command and follow the bridge bot's instructions.

-Given that the bot is configured in `messenger` [bridge mode](#bridge-mode) by default, you will need to log in to [messenger.com](https://messenger.com/) (not `facebook.com`!) and obtain the cookies from there as per [the bridge's authentication instructions](https://docs.mau.fi/bridges/go/meta/authentication.html).